We found Sam the right support. Now, he’s finding his feet.

 What we’re looking for…

-We are looking for an individual who is committed to person-centred values, empathetic and respectful of diversity.
-This person will have an in- depth knowledge of Learning Disability and the ability to communicate with a wide range of people and they will have the ability to prioritise and work together effectively with others
+An individual who is committed to person-centred values, empathetic and respectful of diversity.
+This person will have an in- depth knowledge of Learning Disability and the ability to communicate with a wide range of people.
+He/ she will have the ability to prioritise and work together effectively with others

 For an informal discussion or to ask any questions about this role.
 Please contact: